CANITEY/obsidian/5 - Main Notes/Assetfinder.md

 ---
 tags:
   - tool
+  - subdomain-enum
 ---
 # Description
-a tool by tomnomnom, used to gather subdomains passiv
+a tool by tomnomnom, used to gather subdomains passively

 # Installation
 ```